BAN-PL: a Novel Polish Dataset of Banned Harmful and Offensive Content from Wykop.pl web service: Data source

-In a joint government-funded project between NASK National Research Institute and the web service Wykop.pl, we were able to collect a unique dataset of harmful online content consisting of texts banned and labeled by professional moderators.
+In a joint project between the institution represented by the authors and the web service Wykop.pl, we were able to collect a unique dataset of harmful online content consisting of texts banned and labeled by professional moderators.
+The BAN-PL dataset comprises a total of 691,662 pieces of content, of which 345,831 were assigned to the "harmful" class and the exact same number to the "neutral" class.
 Non-textual material has been removed.
-Owing to the comprehensive anonymization procedure (see \ref{section:anonymization}), the complete dataset will be incrementally released.
-The initial segment of publication comprises 24,000 samples, evenly distributed between harmful and neutral classes.
-All forthcoming releases will be made available on our GitHub account.\footnote{\url{https://github.com/ZILiAT-NASK/BAN-PL}}
+The "harmful" class comprises posts and comments banned by moderators during the period spanning from January 2019 to April 2023.
+The collection of "neutral" data was executed between March and August 2021, June and November 2022, and January and June 2023.